thingsboard/thingsboard.github.io/docs/trendz/ai-assistance-prompts.md

   {% include images-gallery.html imageCollection="trendz-prompts-markdown-save" %}

-## System prompts
+## System Prompts

-Trendz contains default system prompts that are available from installation.
-By default, for generating summaries, Trendz uses the "Trendz System Default Summary Prompt".
-Here is the list of all prompts that system uses:
+Trendz includes a set of default **system prompts** available upon installation.
+These prompts guide how Trendz generates summaries, diagnoses issues, and identifies patterns from datasets.
+Below is the updated list of system prompts used by the platform:

 * **Trendz System Default Summary Prompt**

-  This prompt provides a high-level summary of current performance trends, customer satisfaction, and noteworthy changes.
+Provides a high-level overview of performance, customer sentiment, and emerging trends.
-  It is designed to give the snapshot of the business situation with clear and concise insights.
+It delivers a concise 2–3 sentence executive summary meant for leadership stakeholders.

-* **Trendz System Data Analysis Prompt**
+* **Trendz System Operational Efficiency Optimization Prompt**

-  This prompt is focused on analyzing datasets, uncovering trends, and providing actionable insights for decision-making.
-  It leverages statistical methods and data visualization tools to identify key patterns and outliers.
+Detects opportunities to improve throughput or reduce resource use based solely on observed telemetry.
+Focuses on utilization gaps, inefficiencies, and bottlenecks with actionable suggestions.

 * **Trendz System Data Quality Review Prompt**

-  Aimed at reviewing datasets for data quality, this prompt highlights inconsistencies, outliers, and other anomalies that could affect the accuracy of analysis.
-It includes methods like data profiling and statistical tests to assess data integrity.
+Highlights data quality issues like inconsistencies, outliers, or anomalies.
+Evaluates their impact on business analysis and suggests actions to improve data integrity.

 * **Trendz System Positive Performance Prompt**

-  This prompt focuses on identifying areas of strong performance and growth opportunities.
-It analyzes positive trends and provides recommendations to leverage these successes for further business achievements.
+Identifies areas of strong performance and growth potential.
+Summarizes key positive trends and explains their contribution to business success.

+* **Trendz System Incident Identification And Prioritization Prompt**

+Analyzes time-based or event-based datasets to detect significant anomalies, such as outliers, spikes, or rare behaviors.
+Focuses on identifying and describing these events with context.

-* **Trendz System Short Summary Prompt**
+* **Trendz System Root Cause Analysis Prompt**

-  This prompt is designed to create a concise 3-10 word summary of key points from the data.
-It generates a meaningful name or headline that encapsulates the essence of the dataset without further elaboration.
+Explains the likely root cause of a performance issue by identifying correlated changes in telemetry.
+Offers one-paragraph plain-language reasoning, with a confidence rating.

 ## Best practices